 Wrist pain can be one of the most difficult forms of pain to live with.
 We do almost everything with our hands, which are connected to our wrists.
 Because of this, anything from mild to severe pain in the wrist can affect the ability to have a productive day.

 Even tasks as simple as making coffee can be difficult with wrist pain, let alone working all day with discomfort.

 RiptGear® has designed a solution to help deal with wrist pain.
-Our wrist brace can help hold your hand in a neutral position which customers state helps to alleviate pain.
+Our wrist brace can help hold your hand in a neutral position which the customer's state helps to alleviate pain.

 Types of Wrist Brace